-Thursday’s ‘The Young And The Restless’ Spoilers: Abby Needs Space
+Thursday's 'The Young And The Restless' Spoilers: Abby Needs Space

 Strangely, Abby chooses to go to The Grand Phoenix to get away from everything for a bit, which leads to an odd encounter with Phyllis (Michelle Stafford).
 Victor manages to find his daughter and gets her to agree to go back home to Chance.
 Victor vows to do whatever he can to ensure that Abby and Chance have the family they dreamed of having.

-Traci (Beth Maitland) is the heart of the Abbotts, and she can’t keep the news of Abby’s heartache from Jack (Peter Bergman).
+Traci (Beth Maitland) is the heart of the Abbotts, and she can't keep the news of Abby's heartache from Jack (Peter Bergman).
 They discuss the situation, and Jack is worried for his niece.
 Traci finds herself quite melancholy during their discussion.
 She misses her daughter Colleen.

 Traci confesses to her brother that the only thing she really wants is to have her daughter back, which of course, cannot happen.
-Jack sympathizes with his sister’s unending pain.
-Traci has never been the same since losing Colleen, and it is something that will continue to hurt all the rest of her days, which is part of what makes her so valuable to her people and helping keep the Abbotts grounded.
+Jack sympathizes with his sister's unending pain.
+Traci has never been the same since losing Colleen, and it is something that will continue to hurt all the rest of her days.
+This is part of what makes her so valuable to her people and helping keep the Abbotts grounded.